 How many investments can tell you the exact income you will receive throughout the life of the investment?

-XTBs provide peace of mind and let you plan your cash flow to ensure it meets your needs.
+XTBs let you plan your cash flow to ensure it meets your needs.
 Our Cash Flow Tool maps out exactly when and how much income you’ll receive so there’s no surprises along the way.
-You can add up to 10 XTBs to your portfolio and see how much income each one pays.
+Add up to 10 XTBs to your portfolio and see how much income each one pays.

 For investors looking for regular income, XTBs provide a regular and reliable income stream.
 This allows you to match your income to your cash flow requirements.